Herts & Essex Border Ecumenical Area (HAEBEA)

 Tuesday (7.30pm) at St Andrews, led by Fred Arthur

-Thursday (noon) (via Zoom), led by Rev Blair Kirkby
+Thursday (noon) (via Zoom), led by Arthur Revels

 Anyone who is seeking to follow Jesus Christ and who wants to learn more